 Teague has 25 to lift Pacers over Rockets, 117-108

-Jeff Teague scored 25 points and the Indiana Pacers overcame a huge first-half deficit and withstood a late rally by Houston to beat the Rockets 117-108 on Monday night.
-C.J.
-Miles made a 3-pointer with 40.8 seconds left to make it 113-108, and Teague added a two free throws after that to put the game out of reach.
+Jeff Teague scored 25 points to help the Pacers overcome a huge first-half deficit before withstanding a late rally to beat the Houston Rockets 117-108.
+"We did a great job of collecting our thoughts, we went to the bench, talked and we won every quarter after the first quarter," Paul George said.

 Add your comments below